noahbenson/Air.jl/README.md

 * Plans that are implemented but require testing
   * Multi-threading utilities, inspired by Clojure
     * Thread-safe `Promise` types.
-    * A `Source` type for safely reading from inputs such as sockets or files while respecting the syncronization of transactional `tx` blocks.
 * Plans that are not yet implemented
   * **Persistent Record Types.** Tool for defining data structures that support lazy reification of members.